-The origins, experience and lessons learned from these attacks are discussed in this paper.
-It describes defensive measures designed to deflect abusive traffic and to provide feedback advising the client to modulate its rate.
+3. As it occurs so often in this paper, the abreviation PPS stands for packets per second and not the usual pulse per second vide feedback advising the client to modulate its rate.
 It continues with an evaluation of these measures and concludes with a set of recommendations for a future defensive infrastructure.